 Who is eligible for NYS Paid Family Leave?

-Any employee who works for a New York state based private employer is eligible for NY PFL (regardless of citizenship or immigration status).
-Full time employees (who work 20 or more hours per week) are eligible after working 26 consecutive weeks.
-Part time employees (who work less than 20 hours per week) are eligible after working 175 days, which do not need to be consecutive.
+Firstly, any employee who works for a New York state based private employer is eligible for NY PFL (regardless of citizenship or immigration status).
+In addition, full time employees (who work 20 or more hours per week) are eligible after working 26 consecutive weeks.
+Finally, part time employees (who work less than 20 hours per week) are eligible after working 175 days, which do not need to be consecutive.